 Actions in the hub can be triggered by anyone who has a phone or device and is connected to the hub.
 When they go in/out of the perimeter you can receive notifications or execute a set of commands through the hub.
 This could be you, renters, your kids, or even your dog (If you fancy the idea of getting them a smart dog collar).

 Geofencing is not only useful for security purposes.
 It can also impact the everyday aspects of life at home.
 The way a thermostat warms/cools a house is a great example.
 Your thermostat may have a set temperature, or even change that temperature during the different parts of the day.
 If your thermostat isn’t set when you get home, and it’s frightful cold outside, you will have to wait for the house to warm up.
-With a house that has its thermostat connected to geofencing software, you won’t have to wait at all!
-As soon as you cross the virtual boundary, a signal will be sent to the thermostat that lets it know it’s time to change the temperature.
+With a place that has its thermostat connected to geofencing software, you won’t have to wait at all!
+When you cross the virtual boundary, a signal will be sent to the thermostat that lets it know it’s time to change the temperature.
 This system will save you the time it takes to configure your thermostat, money in energy savings, and make sure you’re comfortable the second you step in the door.
 Thermostats are just a particularly brilliant example.
-Essentially any part of your home that can be connected to a smart home or smart security system has the ability to be controlled through geofencing.
+Essentially any part of your home that can be connected to a smart home or smart security system can be controlled through geofencing.
 This technology may seem confusing and even scary at first, but users report that once they start using it, they never want to go back to the old way.
-Geofencing is just another tool for homeowners to increase their security and peace of mind.
+Geofencing is another tool for homeowners to increase their security and peace of mind.